You are currently viewing Learn how prebiotics can help you to detox!

 .

-• Onions are a super versatile fiber choice with saccharides that strengthen gut bacteria, helps to breakdown fats, and increases nitric oxide that boosts your immunity due to antibiotic properties as well as circulation.
+• Onions are a super versatile fiber choice with saccharides that strengthen gut bacteria, help to breakdown fats, and increase nitric oxide that boosts your immunity due to antibiotic properties as well as circulation.
 There are even studies showing anticancer properties in them!

 .